Meet Our Governors…

 Chair of Governors

-My name is Adrian Barrell.
+My name is Rikki McMachan.
 I am Chair of the Governing body for Luton Junior School.

 I have been a governor at Luton School for about 18years.
 I regularly visit the School for meetings and class room visits and also have attended school trips.
 Both my daughters attended the School and I was asked to do the school discos and then was invited to become a Parent governor my Daughters are now grown up, but I still enjoy supporting Luton Junior School.